-A chondroblastoma is a rare benign cartilaginous neoplasm that characteristically arises in the epiphysis or apophysis of a long bone in young patients 1-2,7.
-It is however one of most frequent benign epiphyseal neoplasm in skeletally immature patients.
+Chondroblastomas are rare benign cartilaginous neoplasms that characteristically arise in the epiphysis or apophysis of a long bone in young patients 1-2,7.
+Despite being rare, they are one of the most frequently encoutered benign epiphyseal neoplasms in skeletally immature patients.

 Chondroblastomas represent less than 1% of all primary bone tumours, occurring predominantly in young patients (< 20 years of age) 7.
 There is a male predilection 7.